datopian/flowershow/site/content/docs/mdx.md

 ESM `export` statement can also be used to locally define variables in your MDX files.

-Let's take `MyComponent` from the examples above and define a list that we'll pass as it's `list` prop value:
+Let's take `MyComponent` from the examples above and define a list that we'll pass as its `list` prop value:

 ```md
 export const myFavFlowersList = ['tulip', 'water lily', 'iris']